 1. The CCMI definition

-The CCMI is a regulated contract which governs the relationship between an individual wishing to build a house (called the project owner) and a builder.
-It guarantees a strict legal framework to secure the project owner (the client).
+The CCMI is a regulated contract that governs the relationship between an individual wishing to build a house (called the project owner) and a builder.
+It guarantees a strict legal framework to secure the project owner (the customer).
 A descriptive notice is attached to this contract.
-This may be a CCMI with or without provision of a plan.
+This may be a CCMI with or without provision of plan.

 2. Existing guarantees within the framework of a CCMI